 Social engineering is the process of using psychological manipulation to encourage a victim to disclose confidential information.
 For social engineering to be effective, a cybercriminal must have personal information about his or her victims.
 What better platform to find this information than on social media?

-3.4 billion of the world’s population uses social media.
+4.2 billion people use social media.
 Despite warnings to secure our accounts with strong passwords and avoid revealing overly personal details, we continue to ignore best practices and open ourselves to attack.
 We share our whereabouts, political affiliations, financial hardships, health issues, and career ups and downs.
 This information is all a cybercriminal needs to socially engineer and hit us where it hurts.

 It’s no surprise that the largest and most influential social media company in the world would also be the most impersonated by phishers.
-In Q2 2019, Facebook phishing URLs increased by more than 175%, making Facebook the third most impersonated brand in phishing attacks.
+In 2021, Facebook phishing increased 71 percent YoY, making Facebook the most impersonated brand in phishing attacks for the year.

 The apps that those developers integrated with Facebook stored data—lots of it—on Facebook users.
-Eventually, the data wound up on the black market, fetching around $5.20 per record as of 2017.
+Eventually, the data wound up on the black market.
+In 2021, personally identifiable data on 1.5 billion Facebook users were discovered on the dark web.
 With that data in hand, cybercriminals were free to carry out any number of crimes on its victims.

 Stories about data leaks have continued to plague Facebook.
 As a result, Facebook users are accustomed to receiving updates from Facebook about the company’s privacy initiatives.
 In some cases, however, it’s not Facebook that is sending those emails but phishers impersonating Facebook.
 With users on heightened alert from a constant stream of negative news stories, they react quickly when phishers direct them to update their Facebook passwords, unknowingly divulging the very data they were trying to protect.